A nonsingular spacetime defect: Introduction

-The main results of this article are, first, an exact vacuum solution and, second, an exact non-vacuum solution.
+The main results of this article are, first, an exact vacuum solution and, second, an exact nonvacuum solution.
 Physically, the vacuum solution will be relevant far away from localized energy-momentum distributions.
-The importance of the particular non-vacuum solution found is that it shows how the matter is distributed, given that the topology is the same as that of the vacuum solution.
+The importance of the particular nonvacuum solution found is that it shows how the matter is distributed, given that the topology is the same as that of the vacuum solution.